#2. Google's Crazy Interactive Results

 Which is hysterical, unless you're trying to find the actual meaning, in which case this is spectacularly unhelpful.

-Google also has a calculator function, which comes in pretty handy when you type "answer to life, the universe, and everything," a reference to The Hitchhiker's Guide to the Galaxy.
+The Hitchhiker's Guide to the Galaxy.
 As in that book, the answer is given as ...

 Google